mozsearch/mozsearch/README.md

 Can you already run "docker" on your command line and have it work?
 Then you can skip this section!

+> [!WARNING]
+> If you're running docker on macOS, make sure the Rosetta option is disabled
+> in the Docker Desktop settings, otherwise you may run into segfaults on
+> installing rust components.
+See https://github.com/rust-lang/rustup/issues/3902
+> and friends.

 #### Important Docker Licensing Notes

 Docker has changed their licensing of their "Docker Desktop" packages.
 We do